Havvy/mdWiki/readme.md

 using MarkDown, and provide the most useful set of special pages provided by MediaWiki.

+This is a draft document of features and whatnot.
+It'll probably be moved away from the README.md as progress occurs.
+Also, the license will either be BSD or Apache.
+I'm not sure which yet.

 These are non-goals:

 * Templates - This means don't use this for big projects.
 Or if you want